Sonora Northwest Mexico, Mexico Travel Guide

 Sonora covers a large part of northwestern Mexico, sharing borders with Arizona and New Mexico in the U.S. Its geography has striking diversity, from plains and hills to isolated mountain ranges.

 The Mexican-American War (1846-1848) led to Mexico ceding a large northern territory, which significantly changed Sonora’s economic and social landscape.
 Figures like Álvaro Obregón, Plutarco Elías Calles, and Adolfo de la Huerta, all from Sonora, became prominent national leaders, showing the state's role in modern Mexico.
 The state also has a strong ranching heritage, known for high-quality cattle.
-This tradition stays, influencing Sonoran cuisine and identity.
+This tradition lingers, influencing Sonoran cuisine and identity.
 Throughout its history, Sonora has been a blending of cultures, a land of frontiers, and a place where people developed a rugged, independent character.

 The contrast of Sonoran Desert meeting the Sea of Cortez, with activities from hiking to snorkeling.